shengbo-ma/pharmacy_counting/README.md

 ```
 ### Test 2:
 Test 2 is to check if there are missing values in the input file.
-The records with incompleted values with be skipped when calculating total costs.
+The records with incompleted values will be printed and skipped when calculating total costs.

 ```shell
 Unexpected Record:1000000002,Garcia,Maria,,200